rightgo09/zoho_crm/README.md

     # request: {"selectColumns"=>"Potentials(Potential Name,Potential Owner)",
                 "searchCondition"=>"(Potential Name|contains|*foo*)"}

-Result data class is Hash, so you can read the content like below:
+The result data class is a Hash, so you can read the content like below:

     results[0]["Potential Name"]

-If you want to get all data with null content, you should do like below:
+If you want to get all data including null content, you should do like below:

     ZohoCrm::Potential.get_record_by_id(id: 11111111111111111, select_columns: "All", new_format: 2)